 Hand of the King

-Barth wrote an important corpus about dragons, Dragons, Wyrms, and Wyverns: Their Unnatural History.
-When the Jaehaerys I Targaryen was dying, his caregiver Alicent Hightower read to him; among the books were the writings of Barth.
-His enemies always claimed he was more sorcerer than septon.
+Barth is the author of Dragons, Wyrms, and Wyverns: Their Unnatural History, and he left many accounts on the reign of King Jaehaerys I Targaryen.
 Barth's writings were ordered destroyed by King Baelor I Targaryen when he came to the Iron Throne, although some fragments have survived.
-However, it is unlikely that any of Barth's work found its way across the narrow sea.
+According to Tyrion Lannister, however, it is unlikely that any of Barth's work has found its way across the narrow sea.

 A Storm of Swords